Belgium

 2005 Nuclear Terrorism Convention | State Party |

-Belgium ratified the 2005 Council of Europe Convention on the Prevention of Terrorism only in May 2022.
-It is a signatory to its 2015 Protocol.
+Belgium ratified the 2005 Council of Europe Convention on the Prevention of Terrorism only in May 2022 and its 2015 Protocol in May 2023.
 The 2003 Protocol amending the European Convention on the Suppression of Terrorism has not yet entered into force.

 Treaty | Adherence |